hikeventures/hikeventures.github.io/_posts/shows/2017-05-15-ITB-Montenegro.markdown

 layout: post
 ---

-On our visit at the ITB in Berlin we had a chance to talk with Rakhat Dzhamalova from the Karakol Destination Management Organization about Outdoor activities in Montenegro.
+On our visit at the ITB in Berlin we had a chance to talk with Dr. Thomas Wöhrstein from the National Parks of Montenegro about Outdoor activities in Montenegro.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/rhPAzrqjAJc"></iframe>